MichaelBaynon/Closures-in-JavaScript-Lesson-Plan/README.md

 In your groups using the example above as your guide figure out why your boss can't find any Closures and then solve the issue.

+Open up the response in the console and locate the "Closure" portion if you believe you have finished.